-- Establishment of standards for site design to allow for transit access, bus turnouts and passenger shelters, pedestrian access ways between transit stops and buildings, secure bicycle lockers and shower facilities, complementary street layouts and geometrics that accommodate buses and bicycles, and transportation kiosks for tenants of business; - (2) Programs that promote transit use to existing job centers and schools, such as transit information centers, on-site sale of transit tickets and passes, shuttles to transit stations or stops, transit ticket subsidies for employees and students, private or subscription transit service, parking fees and transportation allowances.
+- (1) Establishment of site design standards for site design to allow for transit access, bus turnouts and passenger shelters, pedestrian access ways between transit stops and buildings, secure bicycle lockers and shower facilities, complementary street layouts and geometrics that accommodate buses and bicycles, and transportation kiosks for tenants of business; - (2) Programs that promote transit use to existing job centers and schools, such as transit information centers, on-site sale of transit tickets and passes, shuttles to transit stations or stops, transit ticket subsidies for employees and students, private or subscription transit service, parking fees and transportation allowances.
 (GP2020)

-Policy C-CT-2e: Provide incentive programs at businesses and visitor destinations that reduce automobile trips, such as secure bike parking, shower facilities, telecommuting, flexible schedules, etc. Programs may apply to existing employers as well as to new development.
+Policy C-CT-2e: Provide incentive programs at businesses and visitor destinations that reduce automobile trips and/or greenhouse gas emissions, such as secure bike parking, shower facilities, telecommuting, flexible schedules, electric charging stations etc. Programs may apply to existing employers as well as to new development.
 Establish measurable goals for these programs, collect data, and provide periodic reports on program effectiveness.
 (GP2020 REVISED)